Having trouble? Do this first…

 NOTE: The coaxial cable(s) should only be hand-tightened, but firmly attached.
 You can use a wrench but be very gentle — over-tightening can strip the threads.
 If tightening doesn’t help, you may want to try a new coaxial cable.

 - Do you have sufficient power?
-Each headbox (Master and Drone) requires a dedicated 15 amp circuit.
+Each headbox (Main and Booster) requires a dedicated 15 amp circuit.
 Each 3-relay box requires a dedicated 20 amp circuit.
 Each 5-relay box requires a dedicated 30 amp circuit.
 If the circuits are not dedicated, other non-HVO devices may be using power and reducing the available amperage.

 Symptom: System not filling as fast as normal